MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig' is changing
-  - The following properties in the output type are being deprecated : `Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties in the output type are being deprecated : 'Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
-  - The following properties are being added to the output type : `Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties are being added to the output type : 'Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
   - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `Set-AzHDInsightGatewayCredential`